RxLaboratory/Duik/src-docs/docs/guide/animation/tools/interpolator.md

 Exponential *interpolation.*

-They're very useful to animate apparitions or disparitions, objects comning in or getting out of the frame.
+They're very useful to animate apparitions or disappearances, objects coming in or getting out of the frame.

 Similarly to the *logistic (sigmoid)* function, what makes them interesting is that the generated movement never really stops, and this is especially difficult to setup precisely using standard Bézier functions.
 The generated motion is also very smooth.